Analysis | The Democratic Party’s move toward a red line on the filibuster

 “Protecting the vote-by-mail system used by a majority of Arizonans and getting dark money out of our elections is too important to let fall victim to Washington dysfunction,” Kelly said in a statement.

-A group of nine former Democratic senators from red states — led by Doug Jones of Alabama — also just said they support Democratic leaders’ proposed changes to the filibuster: “[I]n today’s Senate, certain Senate rules, including the filibuster, have clearly become weaponized legislative tools for obstruction rather than progress,” they wrote.
+A group of former Democratic senators from red states — led by Doug Jones of Alabama — also just said they support Democratic leaders’ proposed changes to the filibuster: “[I]n today’s Senate, certain Senate rules, including the filibuster, have clearly become weaponized legislative tools for obstruction rather than progress,” they wrote.

 It remains to be seen how this shift against the filibuster will immediately manifest in the Democratic Party.

 This November, they are trying to keep their tenuous hold on the Senate majority.
 And they’ll be defending it in races in purple states — Georgia, Arizona, Nevada and New Hampshire — where, with the exception of Georgia, it’s not clear how much this debate resonates with voters.
 (Sen. Raphael G. Warnock (D-Ga.) has become one of the Senate’s leading voices for changes to the filibuster to pass voting rights legislation.)
-It’s at least possible that after Wednesday, this fades as an issue of importance in the Democratic Party.
+It’s at least possible that, after Wednesday, this fades as an issue of importance in the Democratic Party.

 But there are plenty of signs that the opposite will happen, that supporting changes to the filibuster (on voting rights or perhaps other issues) could soon become a red line in the Democratic Party.